syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Sections.md

 {% endhighlight %}

-The following code snippet illustrates how to add the current page number and total number of pages in header/footer.
+The following code example illustrates how to add the current page number and total number of pages in header/footer.

 {% highlight c# %}
 [C#]

-//Create a new Word document
+//Creates a new Word document

 WordDocument document = new WordDocument();

-//Add the section into Word document
+//Adds the section into Word document

 IWSection section = document.AddSection();